DevOsamaIslam/use-smartvalue/readme.md

   - `initialValue`: The initial value you want to set.
   - `useRef`: A boolean to determine if you want to use `useRef` instead of `useState`.
 Default is `false`.

-Returns an object with the following methods:
+Returns an object of type `SmartValue` with the following methods:

 - `get()`: Returns the current value.
 - `set(value)`: Sets the new value.
 Can accept a direct value or a function that receives the previous value and returns the new value.
 - `getInitial()`: Returns the initial value set at the beginning.
 - `reset()`: Resets the value to the initial value.

+### `SmartValue<T>`

+A type that describes the return value of the `useSmartValue` hook.
+It provides type-safe access to the hook's methods.

 ## Contributing